Eligibility Requirements

 - Must be at least 18 years old

-- Must reside in the city or county of filing
+- Must reside in the county of filing

 - Must not be convicted of a violent or sexual offense

-- Convicted petitioners can only file two years after completing their sentence
+- Convicted felons can’t file within 2 years of completing sentence

 - Parental consent is required for minors